A collapsed building in Bangkok, Thailand, due to the impact of the earthquake in Myanmar on March 28, 2025. (Photo: Kyodo/VNA)

 According to the latest figures, 78 people are still missing, mostly from the only building that collapsed in Thailand, while the death toll stands at 18.
 Most of the victims were workers building the building.

-The forces also supported the city’s “ music in the park” activities at Rod Fai and Benjasiri public parks in Chatuchak district, aimed at providing emotional support to those still suffering from the aftermath of the March 28 earthquake.
+The forces also supported the city’s “ music in the park” activities at Rod Fai and Benjasiri public parks in Chatuchak district, aimed at providing spiritual support to those still suffering from the aftermath of the March 28 earthquake.

 On March 31, eight Thai state-owned banks announced support measures for victims affected by the earthquake in Myanmar, including debt repayment deferrals and low-interest loans.